One Solution

 “What do you think Berek?”

-“Should we continue to let the Krale attack and kill us?”
+“Should we continue to let the Krale threaten us?”

 “Leave him alone, Balshown,” cries Shazira.